 Others are not so lucky.
 It is very, very difficult to lose your faith emotionally and socially – what you have always believed is getting sucked away from you, and you have based your entire life on it.
-You may have a deeply religious spouse, and kids, and parents, and friends; everyone looks up to you for spiritual guidance and support; you are to be a model and the model is crumbling.
+You may have a deeply religious spouse, kids, parents, and friends; everyone looks up to you for spiritual guidance and support; you are to be a model and the model is crumbling.

 It is a horrible situation to be in.
 Some simply gut it out and hold on to what little faith they have as best they can.
 Others feel forced to be a hypocrite for the good of everyone else, to continue to comfort and help those in need and doubt, to avoid destroying the emotions and lives of family and loved ones, and so on.
 Yet others realize they simply can’t live with themselves, and so they admit the problem, leave the church, and try to figure out a way to mend all their relationships and move on, somehow, but not always successfully.
-Some heart-breaking stories out there.
+Some heartbreaking stories out there.

 Most of you will not know, but there is an organization that came into existence eight years ago to deal with precisely this problem.
 It is called The Clergy Project.
 You can find its public page here: http://clergyproject.org/.
 There is also a nice Wikipedia page devoted to it and a Facebook page.
 It’s worth checking out.
-It is designed to help clergy and other religious professionals who are either still active or who have left the ministry, who have lost their faith.
+It is designed to help clergy and other religious professionals who are either still active or who have left the ministry and have lost their faith.

 People in this situation can join *completely* anonymously.
-The group is massively protective of identities: no one needs know who you actually are, unless you are ready to come out.
+The group is massively protective of identities: no one needs to know who you actually are unless you are ready to come out.
 The group provides lots of vital services.
-There is an online support group with others in the same boat.
-There are counseling services.
-There are career development opportunities for retooling (pastors actually have a lot of skills, well-honed, that are useful in other careers, if they can figure out how to redirect them).
-There are monetary grants for career transition.
-And so forth.
+There is an online support group with others in the same boat, counseling services, and career development opportunities for retooling.
+Pastors actually have a lot of skills, well-honed, that are useful in other careers, if they can figure out how to redirect them.
+There are monetary grants for career transition and so forth.

 The group is justifiably pleased just now that they have now reached a milestone of 1000 members.
 It’s a great accomplishment, as the numbers continue to grow.
 Members come from a large range of Christian denominations and groups, but not only there: it also has Muslims, Jews, Hindus, Scientologists, and others!

 I know a lot of people on the blog have also lost their faith.
 Others have started to have some doubts.
-Yet others are completely committed to their faith, as much as other.
-We represent a broad swath of the religious and non-religious community.
+Yet others are completely committed to their faith, as much as others.
+We represent a broad swath of religious and non-religious communities.
 And hopefully being together in this format is helpful to people, no matter what their commitments and views.
 Whatever our views, it is important to be supportive of one another, and to realize there are others in our boat with us.
 The Clergy Project does this in a very focused way.
 We do it in a different way.
 The goal for both is to help people think through matters of importance to their personal, religious, spiritual, emotional, and intellectual lives, both to help them come to what they really think is the truth and to support them as they move forward in life thinking and believing as they do.